mohflo/cs108-project-network-fuzzing/README.md

 ### SpecialChars
 Relays the message, appending a random character of those specified in the config.

-## FAQ

-### How can I add other tests?
+# How can I add other tests?
 The tool is built with the idea of making it as easy as possible to implement your own tests.
 There are three steps involved:
 1. Create a new method in the `Run` class, implementing your own test logic.
 2. Add the test name (String) and the method call to the switch statement in the `Run.checkAndExecuteTest()` method.
 3. Add the test in the config.

-### Why does the tool not work on Windows?
-This is due to an issue with the `Process.destroy()` method.
-On Windows machines, this method only kills the `cmd.exe` process.
-The child processes, such as the launched game JARs, keep running.
-Launching the game JAR anew afterwards does not work because the specified server port will still be in use.